Personal CRM comparison

 Is Resyl a free alternative to Dex?

 Yes.
 Resyl is free on Android, while Dex's core features (LinkedIn sync, AI briefs) require a $12–20/mo subscription.
-Resyl focuses on remembering what happened in your conversations rather than syncing and maintaining a contact list.
+Resyl focuses on remembering what happened in your conversations — by voice, photo, or text — rather than syncing and maintaining a contact list.

 What does Dex do that Resyl doesn't?